eflanili7881/AdobeRepackerAndInstallerScript/README.md

 ## What does this script do?
 This script compresses all unpacked assets that present on "payloads" and "packages" folder to temporary directory set by script, copies RIBS installer engine from installation media with unpacked assets excluded via excludepackages.txt and excludepayloads.txt that's generated via script and invokes Set-up.exe on temporary directory set by script to install repacked product.

+## Requirements
+- On default settings, you'll need 7-Zip installed on "C:\Program Files\7-Zip".
+But you can edit install.bat to change 7-Zip's location currently.
+I may update script to detect 7-Zip's install location by reading registry.
+- Latest PowerShell for Windows XP(/x64)/Server 2003(/R2)(/x64)/Vista(/x64)/Server 2008/(/x64).
+Windows 7 and above comes with PowerShell by default.

+## Limitations
+- ZIP file must not exceed 2 GB.
+I tested this with HyperDrive installer engine and it throwed error.
+But I didn't tested this with RIBS engine.
+May it supports 2 GB+ files or not.
+Proceed with caution.
+- If original Adobe CC 2015 application is installed with original RIBS engine, use install-admin-existing.bat.
+You need to run this file as administrator for temporarily replacing OOBE folder on C:\Program Files\Common Files\Adobe.
+This folder is where the installer engine is.
+If no Adobe application was installed before, use install-fresh.bat.
+You can run this file as normal user.

 ## Special note
 - Unlike HyperDrive-based installers, with patched AdobePIM.dll, *.pima archives under "packages" folder can be repacked on CS6 - CC 2015 installer engines.
 With original AdobePIM.dll and repacked *.pima archive, it throws error on initializing setup phase on very beginning about Adobe Genuine Software Verification failure.
   - You'll need packages, resources folder and Setup.exe (rename this file later as Set-up.exe, only on d!akov packages.) file from one of the RIBS-based d!akov or m0nkrus (On m0nkrus, take Set-up.exe, this will be same name like original installer unlike d!akov repacks, that has Setup.exe instead of Set-up.exe.).
 Unfortunately, this is the currently only way to install repacked RIBS assets.
 Original RIBS install engine throws error about software may counterfeit.
 Do not take "payloads" folder from d!akov repack because it contains pirated application.
 But we need the only install engine of d!akov to install our repacked assets.